The short answer: it depends.

 Is your course user-friendly and visually appealing?

-If you think that you can take your 15-year-old PowerPoint presentation, dump it into an eLearning format and have high completion rates, then you are sadly mistaken.
+If you think that you can take your 15-year-old PowerPoint presentation, dump it into an eLearning format, and have high completion rates, then you are sadly mistaken.
 Employees expect A LOT more than an online version of the same old PowerPoint that they have seen before.
 User experience also can greatly affect completion rates.
-Consider the way course materials are parsed and presented. eLearning courses becomes difficult when delivered in a lengthy manner without a variety of engaging content.
+Consider the way course materials are parsed and presented. eLearning courses become difficult when delivered in a lengthy manner without a variety of engaging content.
 Courses should be broken down into bite-sized modules, and visuals should be modern and not over-saturated.